 Alex Santana Jr is a filmmaker dedicated to oral histories of marginalized communities.
 In 2014, Alex received a prestigious university award, the Dean Arts Award, for his first short documentary titled Midnight Warrior, which went to screen at the Santa Cruz and Watsonville Film Festivals.
 In 2016, Alex Co-Produced and directed a Trailblazer Oral History project that focused on preserving the stories of LGBTQ+ community members and their contributions to the Queer movement in Santa Cruz County between the 1970s - early 2000s.
 The project became a permanent installation at the Santa Cruz Museum of Art History and has been on display since 2017.
 Through audio stories and documentary portraits, Alex leverages his decade of experience as a video and media professional to preserve the unique narratives of families and communities in Santa Cruz County.
 Alex searches for projects that resonate with a larger cause and focus.
 Today, Alex works as the Associate Director of Student Media at the University of Santa Cruz, where he helps advise and guide the next generations of media makers.

-Paco Serrano - Editor
+John Ortiz - Editor